The Gallery of H.M.S. 'Calcutta' (Portsmouth)

-The Gallery of HMS 'Calcutta' (Portsmouth), also known as Officer and Ladies on Board HMS Calcutta, is an 1876 oil painting by James Tissot.
+The Gallery of HMS 'Calcutta' (Portsmouth), also known as Officer and Ladies on Board HMS Calcutta, is an 1876 oil painting by the French artist James Tissot.
 It depicts two ladies in fashionable clothing and a young naval lieutenant, standing on the quarter gallery at the stern of the Royal Navy warship HMS Calcutta.
-The painting is held by the Tate Gallery in London and measures 68.6 × 91.8 cm.
+The Tate Gallery in London holds the painting and measures 68.6 × 91.8 cm.

 Background

 HMS Calcutta was an 84-gun second rate ship of the line, built from teak in Bombay in 1831.
 After a period in reserve, she was recommissioned in 1855 to serve in the Baltic in the Crimean War, and then served in the Second Opium War in the Far East in 1856-8.
 She was the British ship of the line to visit Japan in 1858.
 She became a gunnery training ship in 1865 in Portsmouth Dockyard.
 Astern of the Calcutta was the hulk of HMS Queen Charlotte which housed the navy's gunnery school, HMS Excellent.
 She was later moved to Devonport, Devon, after HMS Excellent was moved ashore.